Table of Contents

 How to take this day trip from Porto

 Head to Porto Rent a Bike on the Riberia waterfront.
-Cross the lower level of Luís I Bridge bridge, turn right and follow the coast.
+With your bike, cross the lower level of Luís I Bridge bridge, turn right and follow the coast.
 The ride to the chapel can take as little as 1.5 hours depending how fast you cycle and how often you stop.

 I paid €12 for a full day’s bike rental but it will be cheaper if you return it in less time.
 Remember to have your passport/other ID details handy as the rental will ask for them.
 They’ll also put a €50 charge on your card which is returned when you bring back the bike, so make sure to bring a bank card with sufficient funds.